2 Science

 2.4 Ecoregional Rescaling

 Raw cell scores vary naturally across regions due to differences in species richness and oceanographic conditions.
-To enable meaningful cross-region comparison, scores are rescaled to a [0–100%] range within each BOEM ecoregion (Equation 2.3):
+To enable meaningful comparison, scores are rescaled to a [0–100] range within each BOEM Ecoregion using min-max normalization (Equation 2.3):

 \[ v'_c = \frac{v_c - v_{min}}{v_{max} - v_{min}} \times 100 \tag{2.3}\]